briangonzalez/termrc/README.md

 <img src="https://rawgithub.com/briangonzalez/termrc/master/images/termrc-screen.png">

-You can supply an optional third key, `root`, which indicates the root directory you'd like each command to be run inside of.
+You can supply an optional key, `root`, which indicates the root directory you'd like each command to be run inside of.
 Have a look at [this project's Termfile](https://github.com/briangonzalez/termrc/blob/master/Termfile.test) for an example.

+You can also supply a `layout_type` value, either `row` or `column`, which denotes whether to use rows or columns as the means for splitting the window.
+This defaults to `layout_type: row`.

 **Tabs**